Renault ZOE review - Practicality, comfort and boot space

 - 4Interior, design and technologyThere are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved

-- 5Practicality, comfort and boot space - currently readingLook beyond the limited range, and the all-electric ZOE is as practical as any other supermini on the market
+- 5Practicality, comfort and boot space - currently readingWith improved range and access to faster charging options, the Zoe is as practical as any other supermini on the market